Peculiarities of massive vectormesons and their zero mass limits: Induced higher order contributions and the Higgs model

 The $N^{\prime }$ and $N_{\mu }^{\prime }~$are obtained by symmetrization $ x,e\longleftrightarrow x^{\prime },e^{\prime }.~$Using the freedom (\ref{T} ), the $N$ and $N_{\mu }~$can be absorbed into a redefinition of of time-ordering

-In this way the SLF counterpart $dS=0$ of \ref{K} has been established.
+In this way the SLF counterpart $dS=0$ of (\ref{K}) has been established.
 The derivation of the second order point-like density (\ref{p}) is more involved but it does not change $TLL^{\prime }.$

-The result is hardly surprising since the presence of a quadratic term in the vector potential from $N_{sym}~$to the second order is well known from gauge theory.
+The result is hardly surprising since the presence of a quadratic term in the vector potential from $N_{sym}~$in second order is well known from gauge theory.
 But there is a subtle point of fundament significance which should be mentioned.
-In general it is not possible to set $e=e^{\prime }$ The reason is that string-local fields $\Psi (x,e)~$\ fluctuate in both $x$ and $e$ and hence products of fields with the same $e$ do not make sense.
-Fortunately Wick-ordered products do not only permit the $x$ to coincide, but they also allow $e^{\prime }s$ to coalesce$.~$Such $e^{\prime }s$ will be called "mute".
-But the expansion of time-orderd products into Wick-products also involves time-ordered contractions for which the $e$ -fluctuations prevent $e^{\prime }s$ from coinciding.
+In general it is not possible to set $e=e^{\prime }$ The reason is that string-local fields $\Psi (x,e)~$\ fluctuate in both $x$ and $ e$ and hence products of fields with the same $e$ do not make sense inasmuch as coalescing values of $x$ in products of fields diverge.
+Fortunately Wick-ordered products do not only permit the $x$ to coincide, but they also allow $e^{\prime }s$ to coalesce$.~$Such $e^{\prime }s$ inside Wick products will be called "mute".
+But the expansion of time-orderd products into Wick-products also involves inner time-ordered contractions for which the $e$ -fluctuations prevent $e^{\prime }s$ from coinciding.

 Consider the propagator of a string-local vector meson.

 As a result of the different $i\varepsilon $-prescriptions, the distributional boundary values are ill-defined for $e=e^{\prime }$.
 This is a problem which cannot be solved by renormalization theory.
 It explains why the axial gauge (which treats the $e$ as a rigid gauge parameter) had to fail.